Each airline has different rules regarding the transportation of camping stoves. Please ask your airline about their regulations.

 A chemical is listed if it has been classified as a reproductive toxicant or carcinogen by an "authoritative" organization on the subject.
 The U.S. Environmental Protection Agency, U.S. Food and Drug Administration, National Institute for Occupational Safety and Health, the National Toxicology Program, and the International Agency for Research on Cancer are considered authoritative for carcinogens.
 For reproductive toxicants, appropriate authorities include the U.S. Environmental Protection Agency, U.S. Food and Drug Administration, National Institute for Occupational Safety and Health, and International Agency for Research on Cancer.
 Chemicals will also be listed if they are required to be labeled or identified as a carcinogen or as a reproductive toxicant by an agency of the state or federal government.

-The new remote-canister stove burner is a more versatile stove because it provides the ability to cook with the larger WindBurner pots.
-If you plan to cook for groups or make more elaborate meals in the backcountry, the new remote-canister stove is your ticket.
-It comes in the new Duo System, the Group System and the Combo System.
+The new remote-canister stove burner is a more versatile stove design because it provides the ability to cook with the new larger WindBurner pots.
+If you plan to cook for groups or make more elaborate meals in the backcountry, the new remote-canister stove is an excellent choice.
+It comes in the new WindBurner Duo System, the Group System and the Combo System.

-If you simply want to boil water fast, and your party size is typically only 1-3 people, the 1.0 L Personal System or the first-generation 1.8 L System (which feature the top-mounted stove) remain great options.
+If you simply want to boil water fast, and your party size is typically only 1-3 people, the 1.0 L Personal System or the first-generation 1.8 L System (which feature the stove that mounts directly on the canister) remain great options.